PatyPirlog/Chess-project/README.md

 # Chess-project
-Chess game implemented in Java using Xboard 4.9; artifical intelligence capable of playin chess
+Chess game implemented in Java using Xboard 4.9; artifical intelligence capable of playing chess